pll25/iHack-2021/README.md

 The magic Wand already tells us that a PKZIP file archive is detected.
 ![magicwand](https://user-images.githubusercontent.com/16509773/122679364-8924a580-d1b8-11eb-98ef-b867569e3ec6.jpg)

-Let's extract it (take the output and press ''Save Output to File'' as .zip archive.
+Let's extract it (take the output and press ''Save Output to File'' as .zip archive).

 Dang!
 **When we try to open it with Windows archive manager it says the file is incorrect.**